 The mask, with arched eyebrows carved in low relief, narrow eye slits between convex lids, a short finely formed nose, and a demure closed mouth with red lips, characterizes a sensitively modeled face whose harmonious features exude serenity.

 Wearers of these white masks would officiate at funerals where they dance as embodiments of the spirits of female and male ancestors.
 In performances the dancers, wearing costumes of raffia or cotton fabric and animal pelts, move with amazing agility on stilts up to 6 feet in height.
 The performers of such masks are nowadays intended primarily to entertain audiences on festive occasions.

 This mask is an authentic one found deep in the jungle of Africa and not in a tourist souvenir shop.
-When first exposed to the Western World, it was auctioned off very highly, so it’s an item worth collecting.
+When a mask like this was first discovered and exposed to the Western World, it was auctioned off very highly.